-255. The third of those treaties, that of Bangkok, of 1995 (with its Protocol), was prompted by the initiative of the Association of South-East Asian Nations (ASEAN) to insulate the region from the policies and rivalries of the nuclear powers.
-The Bangkok Treaty, besides covering the land territories of all ten Southeast Asian States, is the first treaty of the kind also to encompass their territorial sea, 200-mile exclusive economic zone and continental shelf305.
-The fourth such treaty, that of Pelindaba, of 1996, in its turn, was prompted by the continent's reaction to nuclear tests in the region (as from the French nuclear tests in the Sahara in 1961), and the aspiration - deeply-rooted in African thinking - to keep nuclear weapons out of the region306.
+cies and rivalries of the nuclear powers.
+The Bangkok Treaty, besides covering the land territories of all ten Southeast Asian States, is the first treaty of the kind also to encompass their territorial sea, 200-mile exclusive economic zone and continental shelf293.
+The fourth such treaty, that of Pelindaba, of 1996, in its turn, was prompted by the continent's reaction to nuclear tests in the region (as from the French nuclear tests in the Sahara in 1961), and the aspiration - deeply-rooted in African thinking - to keep nuclear weapons out of the region294.
 The Pelindaba Treaty (with its three Protocols) appears to have served the purpose to eradicate nuclear weapons from the African continent.

-256. The fifth such treaty, that of Semipalatinsk, of 2006, contains, like the other treaties creating nuclear-weapon-free zones (supra), the basic prohibitions to manufacture, acquire, possess, station or control nuclear explosive devices within the zones307.
-The five treaties at issue, though containing loopholes (e.g., with regard to the transit of nuclear weapons)308, have as common denominator the practical value of arrangements that transcend the non-proliferation of nuclear weapons309.
+252. The fifth such treaty, that of Semipalatinsk, of 2006, contains, like the other treaties creating nuclear-weapon-free zones (supra), the basic prohibitions to manufacture, acquire, possess, station or control nuclear explosive devices within the zones295.
+The five treaties at issue, though containing loopholes (e.g., with regard to the transit of nuclear weapons)296, have as common denominator the practical value of arrangements that transcend the non-proliferation of nuclear weapons297.

-257. Each of the five treaties (of Tlatelolco, Rarotonga, Bangkok, Pelindaba and Semipalatinsk) reflects the characteristics of each of the five regions, and they all pursue the same cause.
-The establishment of the nuclear-weapon-free zones has been fulfilling the needs and aspirations of
+253. Each of the five treaties (of Tlatelolco, Rarotonga, Bangkok, Pelindaba and Semipalatinsk) reflects the characteristics of each of the five regions, and they all pursue the same cause.
+The establishment of the nuclear-weapon-free zones has been fulfilling the needs and aspirations of peoples living under the fear of nuclear victimization298.
+Their purpose is being served, also in withholding or containing nuclear ambitions, to the ultimate benefit of humankind as a whole.